catalyst/moodle-tool_crawler/README.md

 While you may leave other settings default, you might want to setup a custom bot username and make sure to change bot password.

 **It is recommended that bot user should be kept with readonly access to all the site pages you wish to crawl.
 You can give the robot similar read capabilities that real students have.
 Never give your bot user write capabilities.**

 After verifying all settings click "Save changes".

 ## Step 2

 Enable auth_basic plugin (if you haven't done that earlier) from

 Home ► Site administration ► Plugins ► Authentication ► Manage authentication

 Now navigate to URL http://your_moodle_website.com/admin/tool/crawler/index.php".
 It will show some stats about the Link checker Robot.

 Click "Auto create" button against "Bot user".
-This actually creates the user which username and password you have configured previously on page "New settings - Link checker robot".
+This actually creates the user with the username and password you have configured previously on page "New settings - Link checker robot".

 Once bot user is created "Bot user" line in status report should be showing "Good".

 ## Disabling crawling of specific course categories

 This is achieved by configuring proper security roles in Moodle and assigning these roles to the robot user on desired categories.

 Import role "Robot" from admin/tool/crawler/roles/robot.xml on

 Site administration ► Users ► Permissions ► Define roles ► Add a new role